vmware-archive/vsphere-storage-for-kubernetes/documentation/kubernetes-upgrade.md

 ---
-title: Upgrading Kubernetes clusters deployed via kubeadm from v1.7/v1.8 to v1.9 with vSphere Cloud Provider
+title: Upgrading clusters deployed with kubeadm
 ---

 ## Before you begin